-The solvency capital requirement for operational risk rose from $\leq 69,068$ thousand as of December 31, 2022 to $\leq 75,040$ thousand as of December 31, 2023, an increase of $\leq 5,972$ thousand.
+The solvency capital requirement for operational risk rose from €75,040 thousand as of December 31, 2023 to €88,055 thousand as of December 31, 2024, an increase of €13,015 thousand.

 The Company uses the standard formula to determine the solvency capital requirement.
-Measurement for operational purposes is carried out on the basis of two dimensions: probability of occurrence and impact.
-The probability of occurrence describes the likelihood that an operational risk will materialize within a defined period.
-The second dimension describes the potential impact of the occurrence of an operational risk and is measured in quantitative or qualitative terms.
+Measurement for operational purposes is carried out qualitatively on the basis of two dimensions: probability of occurrence and impact.
 The gross and net values are recorded for each dimension in this context.
 The gross values are the values before implementation of possible measures to mitigate the risk; the net values are the values after implementation of the chosen measures.
 As risks are measured using subjective estimates carried out by experts, a loss event database is used as an additional instrument to help determine the values.
 This contains data on all loss events that have occurred and their actual impact.
-Material operational risks are also included in the strategic positioning risk analysis in the ORSA process.
+Material operational risks are also included in the qualitative risk analysis in the ORSA process.